TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction

-In the GaussianFormer series \cite{gaussianformer,gaussianformer2}, the authors proposed a 3D Gaussian-based object-centric modeling approach to improve computational efficiency.
-They further proposed a Gaussian-mixture model (GMM) to improve the model's robustness.
-The 3D-to-3D Gaussian splatting operator, initially proposed in \cite{gs} for 3D-to-2D splatting, is further proposed to boost the model's efficiency.
-In QuadricFormer \cite{quadricformer}, the authors proposed leveraging a superquadric primitive combined with a Gaussian probability kernel to achieve object-centric modeling and benefit from the geometric shape representation's flexibility, thereby improving model performance.
-In GaussianFormer3D \cite{gaussianformer3d}, the authors extend the GaussianFormer work into a multi-sensor fusion scenario.
-By utilizing a set of 3D Gaussian primitives as an intermediate feature representation, the authors designed a pipeline that enables each 3D Gaussian primitive to aggregate features from different modalities and fuse them to perform 3D primitive-to-3D voxel volume Gaussian splatting.
+In the GaussianFormer series \cite{gaussianformer,gaussianformer2}, the authors proposed an object-centric 3D Gaussian model together with a Gaussian mixture model (GMM) to improve computational efficiency and robustness.
+In GraphGSOcc \cite{graphgsocc}, the authors combine the object-centric 3D Gaussian representation with a graph transformer to realize dynamic and static object decoupling modeling.
+Allow the model to optimize foreground dynamic objects and background static objects separately.
+The approach further incorporates a temporal fusion mechanism to achieve superior performance.
+In GaussianFormer3D \cite{gaussianformer3d}, the authors extend the GaussianFormer work to a multi-sensor fusion scenario.
+Using a set of 3D Gaussian primitives as an intermediate feature representation, the authors designed a pipeline that enables each 3D Gaussian primitive to aggregate features from different modalities and fuse them to perform 3D primitive to-3D voxel volume Gaussian splatting.
 Benefiting from the object-centric modeling technique and multi-modal fusion, the model achieves significant performance and efficiency improvements.
-In GaussianFusionOcc \cite{gaussianfusionocc}, the authors proposed a GaussianFusionBlock module that performs efficient and high-quality feature aggregation and fusion across different modalities, allowing high-quality 3D Gaussian primitive modeling and leading to SOTA performance.
+In GaussianFusionOcc \cite{gaussianfusionocc}, the authors proposed a GaussianFusionBlock module that performs efficient and high-quality feature aggregation and fusion across different modalities, allowing high-quality 3D Gaussian primitive modeling and leading to outstanding performance.

-Though our proposed approach belongs to the object-centric modeling category, the key difference of our work compared to previous ones is that we explored Student's t-distribution and T-mixture model to enhance the model robustness.
-Furthermore, we proposed a multi-stage feature fusion pipeline to mitigate the drawbacks of each modality, resulting in better fused features.
-Lastly, we enhanced the primitive's geometric flexibility to provide a better intermediate representation, thereby achieving SOTA performance.
+Unlike previous object-centric methods, our work introduces a family of Student’s t-distribution-based T-primitives for 3D semantic occupancy prediction.
+In particular, we propose a deformable T-Superquadric with inverse warping, which substantially strengthens primitive-level geometric flexibility.
+We further formulate occupancy and semantics under a unified TMM framework and design a multi-stage camera–LiDAR fusion pipeline to support effective T-primitive refinement.
+In this way, our method aims to preserve the efficiency advantage of object-centric modeling while improving geometric representation capability and robustness.